MaximoTrinidad/SFLCodeCafeUG_08182020/README.md

 >_**Please, this is For-Education-Only.
 Don't use in Production!**_

 # Recorded video available:
-SAPIEN YouTube Channel, video "Working with .NET Interactive Notebooks": https://youtu.be/_r3dKTm6cZ4
+SAPIEN YouTube Channel, video "Working with .NET Interactive Notebooks": (coming)